 If you don’t believe me, search on Google… and you’ll start a never-ending journey through a vast world of technological tools that can be used in various educational settings.

 Here, we present an introduction to this world of educational tools and programs, which will serve as a compass and a map that can help you to sail towards this new and fascinating horizon.

-For each category, you will find a short description, a couple of programs and its functions.
+For each category, you will find a short description, a couple of programs, and their functions.

 A) School management programs

 These are big programs that are also called platforms.
-They are used at school level, meaning that everybody in the school (directors, teachers, students and family) use the same platform that the school has decided to use.
+They are used at school level, meaning that everybody in the school (directors, teachers, students, and family) uses the same platform that the school has decided to use.
 Normally, every person must have private access to the platform (for this reason, if the students are too young, the family is involved).